In-patient luxury rehab center in Thailand

 4. Decreased emotional expression or a flat affect

 Flat affect refers to a person’s inability to express their emotions in the same way as other people do.
 A person with a flat affect shows no facial expressions to show they’re happy or sad.
-Verbal reactions can be missing too.
-They may speak in a monotone voice and avoid eye contact.
+Verbal reactions are missing too.
+They often speak in a monotone voice and avoid eye contact.

 The decreased emotional expression occurs due to unusual brain activity.
 The inability to express or react to emotions pushes people into social isolation.
 This symptom doesn’t have specific physical effects; they are largely behavioral and revolve around social withdrawal and avoidance of people and places.